HARDBALL EQUIPMENT GUIDE

 Bags

-You'll also probably want something to carry all your gear in.
-A cricket bag is also very handy to keep your gear protected and organised - no searching for a missing glove on a Saturday morning!
-With bags you have three options: a carry bag, a wheelie bag, or a duffle bag.
-A carry bag is usually fine for the first year or two, but you'll often find a wheelie bag, or a duffle bag that you can carry on your back is a little easier as you get extra gear.
+You'll also likely need something to carry all your gear.
+A cricket bag helps keep your equipment protected and organized.
+With bags, you have three options: a carry bag, a wheelie bag, or a duffle bag.
+A carry bag is usually fine for the first year or two, but many players prefer a wheelie or duffle bag as their gear grows.

 Shop our recommended starter bags